You might be a senior telecoms designer who feels under pressure to deliver cost effective mobile telecommunication designs.

 It’s easy to see why.
 You don’t have much time to comply with your Designer Duties under the Construction (Design Management) (CDM) Regulations 2015.

-You fear being able to meet the functional requirements of CDM.
 What also concerns you is your personal liability and your team’s ability to maintain high standards when it comes to designing for safety.

 The Solution